About this listing

 If you have to visit Cleveland regularly for business and wish you could just store your belongings in one place -- a comfortable place to land each time you return, or if you'd like to have a "pied a terre" closer to your work, this room can provide a comfortable alternative to hotel life.
 It can also be a great spot for a graduation weekend, a wedding or just visiting the land of Cleve.

-We also now share the house with a 3 year old mixed breed 25lb pooch who is daintily learning her manners.
+We also share the house with a 5 year old mixed breed 25lb pooch who is learning her manners.
 She's house-broken and learning to not jump up to greet visitors.

 The room, furnished with a futon, personal storage, closet, dresser, small television.
 Linens and towels are provided.
 Windows on the south and east sides offer natural light with a large silver maple shading the south windows.
-That's why it's a tree house; the room is enveloped in the midstory of a huge trees.
-The shared bath includes a luxurious deep bathtub with shower.
+That's why it's a tree house; the room is enveloped in the canopy of huge trees.
+The shared baths includes a luxurious deep bathtub with shower.

 There's a front porch and a lovely backyard with a picnic table and grape arbor.
-The living room has a working fireplace which is very nice in the winter.
+The living room has a working fireplace which is very nice in the fall and spring.
 This unique arts and crafts house, with all the cool old features like pocket doors and built-ins, is lovingly restored, but not stuffy.

 Cleveland Heights' best grocer is a few steps away and the house is an easy walk to the Cedar Lee and Coventry business districts.
 Best coffee, great restaurants, Cain Park summer concert and theater, galleries and best movie theater in Cleveland are nearby.
-It is a quick roll down the hill by car or bike or a 45 minute walk to the center of University Circle.
+It is a quick roll (about 10 minutes by car to Cleveland Clinic or University Hospital/CWRU) down the hill by car or bike or a 45 minute walk to the center of University Circle.

 I am a Clevelander and happy to suggest spots you may not have discovered via tripadvisor.
 I'm almost always here, give good directions and (season dependent) can share the fruit of my labor in the garden - growing food not lawns in this historic district.